tintacao/SpotifyLookerAtter/README.md

 Check out Most Popular stats for Streaming and for Playlists.

-NOTE: If you have more than 3 playlist files or 5 streaming files, the program will not scan all of them.
-That's only because I figured those were good cut-off points.
-If you have more files let me know and I will update the code to accomodate them.

   After Downloading Spotify Data, extract the files and open the extracted folder.